Morocco’s 2023 Al Haouz Earthquake: Aftermath, Reconstruction, and Challenges Ahead

 Reconstruction Plans and Progress

 National and international efforts have focused on rebuilding roads, bridges, schools, and hospitals.
 Historic sites, damaged during the quake—including centuries-old architecture—are also being restored as part of preserving cultural heritage.
-One example is the restoration of the Great Mosque of Tinmel.
+The Great Mosque of Tinmel's restoration serves as one illustration.

 ---